Tomato Pesto Pizza, My Favorite Basil Pesto Recipe, & The Simplest Tomato Salad

 But if neither pizza nor pie are an option, toss a pile of chopped tomatoes with some pesto, stir in a can of garbanzo beans (rinse them first)**, sprinkle on some freshly grated parmesan or pecorino romano, and in less than two minutes you'll not only be digging into a scrumptious and healthy salad, but you'll also have saved yourself from simply gobbling up all of your precious homemade pesto with a spoon.

 Basil has proven to be one of the few no-fail crops in my Missouri kitchen garden, and despite making and freezing enough pesto each summer to last me through the rest of the year, I still always end up with more basil than I can use.
-This spring, however, I somehow forgot to start any basil seeds.
-I also forgot to order any.
-And then I forgot to plant the partial packets of old seeds I found after a frantic, late June search through my highly unorganized seed stash.

 I've become so absentminded lately that I'm starting to wonder if my body has been taken over by a pod person who only lets my real mind out maybe once or twice a week.

-Thanks to the generosity of a couple of fellow gardeners (including a city friend whose tiny garden I usually supply with plants) and an agonizing several minutes during which I eventually talked myself into plunking down four bucks for a potted basil plant at the supermarket, I now have a small but respectable patch of basil flourishing in the garden.
-I made my first batch of pesto last week, and there's already enough basil for another one.
-A dozen kinds of ripe tomatoes cover every flat surface in the kitchen.
-Things are getting back to normal in my culinary universe.
+Thanks to the generosity of a couple of fellow gardeners—including a city friend whose tiny garden I usually supply with seedlings—and an agonizing several minutes during which I eventually talked myself into plunking down four bucks for a potted basil plant at the supermarket, I now have a small but respectable patch of basil flourishing in the garden.

 So what's your favorite way to enjoy pesto and tomatoes?
-And what's the best--or worst--kitchen or cooking tip you've been given?
+And what's the best—or worst—kitchen or cooking tip you've been given?
 I need to know if I've been missing out on anything else as good as fresh tomatoes on homemade pizza.

-Farmgirl's Lower Fat, Full Flavor Pesto
+Farmgirl Susan's Lower Fat, Full Flavor Basil Pesto

 The tomatoes are my own addition.
 They give the pesto a subtle new flavor while thinning it out.
 I love the strong, salty taste (and lower price) of pecorino romano and always keep some around, but real parmigiano reggiano can of course be substituted.
-This pesto will keep several days in the fridge.
-You can cover the top with a thin layer of olive oil to keep it from discoloring if that sort of thing bothers you.

-Makes about 1-1/2 cups
+Makes about 1½ cups

-1/2 cup (about 2-1/2 ounces) raw or roasted whole almonds
+1/2 cup (about 2½ ounces) raw or roasted and salted whole almonds

-6 large cloves garlic, peeled
+3 to 6 large cloves garlic, peeled

-1/2 cup finely grated pecorino romano cheese
+1/2 cup finely grated pecorino romano cheese (or parmesan)

 10 ounces fresh tomatoes (about 3 smallish) any kind, quartered